 Your profits rely on how much you know about supply chain management and the shipping industry.
 Any specific niche markets that you choose to specialize in will affect the types of freight that you move as well as the amount of hours you dedicate to the job.
 Input directly correlates with output, you get out what you put in.
 After training with us you are fully capable of annually earning $40,000 starting out to well over $500,000 once you get the hang of it, the potential is truly limitless.
 We equip you with everything you need to become as profitable as you desire.

-We have partnered with several brokerages who are looking for ambitious and TRAINED Freight Agents.
-Once you complete your training it is easy to apply to a number of brokerages, giving you the option of working from home or in an office near you.
+Many brokerages are looking for ambitious and TRAINED Freight Agents.
+Once you complete your training you can apply to brokerages.

 In the Freight Broker Training and Freight Agent Course, there are more than 350 5-10 minute video tutorials with about 7 total hours of detailed instructor guided lessons.
 You are free to complete the courses at your own rate and at whatever time of day that works best for you.
 No mandatory webinars or textbooks.
 Find the specific duration for each in the same place that you register for courses, click “courses and pricing” on the menu bar and select a course that you would like to learn more about.